 Fig 12.1 MVC architecture

-Components – The reusable code or block of code is named as component.
+Components – The reusable code or block of code is named as a component.
 These components can be styled with CSS and are reused whenever necessary.

 Visual force pages, tabs and Page layout classes come under the View.